alexandre-j-dev/MDN-Mozilla-Developer-Network/Test your skills: Links/README.md

-<p>The aim of this skill test is to assess whether you understand how to implement hyperlinks in HTML.</p>
+<h4>The aim of this skill test is to assess whether you understand how to implement hyperlinks in HTML.</h4>

-<p>Skills learned: create hyperlinks, acessing directory paths, tag <title> (for tooltip), redirect to email aplication (with cc and subject), add images,
+<h4>Skills learned: create hyperlinks, acessing directory paths, tag <title> (for tooltip), redirect to email aplication (with cc and subject), add images,
-anchor to some element in page, good pratices on link names.</p>
+anchor to some element in page, good pratices on link names.</h4>
 <hr>

 <strong>See it below</strong><br>